Tradition and Energy Collide in Salt Lake

-And it’s just one of many venues that constitute the city’s eclectic cultural ecosystem that offers a ton of surprises, a world-class theater scene and outdoor experiences that are minutes from downtown Salt Lake City.
 For another caffeine fix to kick off your day, head to Sugar House Coffee.
 You can get breakfast, lunch or dinner here – think breakfast bagels or chia pudding in the morning and avocado, bacon and egg toast for dinner.
-You can listen to live music several evenings a week, including Jazz Jam on Thursdays.

-Experience the great outdoors at Memory Grove Park, which is in the city but feels worlds away with its small creek that flows into Harbor of Beauty, a small pond built in memory of fallen U.S. sailors.
+Experience the great outdoors at Antelope Island State Park, an hour’s drive from the city.
+The island is in the middle of the Great Salt Lake, where the water has such a high salinity content, it actually feels different to the touch.
+Fifty miles of trails and wildlife like bison, birds, pronghorn and bighorn sheep await.
+In town there’s Memory Grove Park, which is in the city but feels worlds away with its creek that flows into Harbor of Beauty, a small pond built in memory of fallen U.S. sailors.
 Dogs are welcome here, and there’s enough green grass and ADA-compliant paths to unwind and listen to the birds.
-For great views of the city, hike the easy, one-mile round-trip trail to Ensign Peak.
+For great views of the city, hike the easy, 1-mile roundtrip trail to Ensign Peak.
 It’s here Brigham Young and others looked out over the valley and plotted out what would become Salt Lake City.

 At This is the Place Heritage Park, which was the end of the 1,300-mile Mormon Trail, you can dig for gems, pan for gold, go on pony and train rides and explore Navajo hogans, see a medicine wheel and learn more about the five main tribes that live in Utah.
 The air-conditioned and heated teepee seats 110 guests.

-Despite having incredible outdoor experiences minutes away, Salt Lake’s cultural scene rivals its scenery.
-See Broadway hits like Les Miserables at Hale Centre Theater, which has a modern, 900-seat stage (think arena-like seating) or catch a concert at the larger Eccles Theater.
-You’ll find live improv and political satire at Off Broadway Theatre.
+Even though there’s incredible outdoor experiences minutes away, Salt Lake’s cultural scene rivals its scenery.
+See Broadway hits like Newsies at the Hale Centre Theatre, a theater-in-the-round with a rotating stage, or find live improv and political satire at Off Broadway Theatre.